-The actual drawing of the object happens in this event.
+The actual drawing of an object happens in this event.
 E.g. a rectangle for a button is drawn here.
 First, the widgets' internal events are called to perform drawing and after that you can draw anything on top of them.
 For example you can add a custom text or an image.

 Post drawing events are called when all the children of an object are drawn.
-For example LVGL use the post drawing phase to draw the scrollbars because they should be above all the children.
+For example LVGL use the post drawing phase to draw scrollbars because they should be above all of the children.

 lv_event_get_clip_area(event) can be used to get the current clip area.